 - Practice relaxation techniques.
 You may have noticed that your breathing becomes accelerated when you experience a panic attack.
 In fact, shortness of breath is one of the most common symptoms.
 By practicing relaxation and breathwork through practices like yoga, you can learn how to better control your breathing and calm yourself before or during an anxious period.

 You can also try something called the 54321 ground method in which you identify 5 things you can see, 4 things you can feel, 3 things you can hear, 2 things you can smell, and 1 thing you can taste.
 This is just one of many calming techniques that may help during a panic attack.

 - Kick unhealthy habits.
 Smoking, alcohol, caffeine, and diet pills are all said to provoke panic attacks.
-If you know you’re prone to anxiety, see if avoiding these substances has any affect on your mental wellbeing.
+If you know you’re prone to anxiety, see if avoiding these substances has any effect on your mental well-being.

 - Get enough sleep.
 Adequate sleep is recommended for anyone and everyone, but it’s especially important for anyone suffering from stress or anxiety.
 People with anxiety disorders, like panic disorder, are more likely to have higher sleep reactivity, which means that they’re more likely to suffer from trouble sleeping when stressed.

 Certain prescription medications can be used to temporarily treat the symptoms of panic disorder, but they are most effective when combined with other treatments, like psychotherapy and lifestyle changes.
 Medications include: